hencho108/zettl/README.md

 - Take screenshots and easily paste them into notes

 ## Getting Started
-To install zettl you just need to place it in your PATH.
+To install Zettl you just need to place it in your PATH.
 In order to do this, you can follow these steps:

-1. Clone the repository: `git clone https://github.com/hencho108/zettl.git`
+1. Clone the repository: `git clone https://github.com/hencho108/Zettl.git`
 2. Change into the repository directory: `cd <repository>`
 3. Make the script executable: `chmod +x z.sh`
 4. If you want to run the script from anywhere on your system, you can add it to your PATH.
 You can do this by creating a symbolic link in a directory that is in your PATH, such as /usr/local/bin.
 You can create the symbolic link using the following command: `ln -s $(pwd)/z.sh /usr/local/bin/z`